News And Articles

 • It makes a difference to plan ahead.

 Begin by making a roadmap for your personal and career objectives.
 Make a list of short- and long-term objectives that you want to accomplish.
-Once you’ve completed this, consider what you’ll need to do to achieve your objectives.
+Once you have completed this, consider what you will need to do to achieve your objectives.
 This will allow you time to sit down and collect your thoughts before you arrive in Canada.

 • Make a strategic network.

 Make a list of people with whom you want to communicate.
-It’s fantastic if you have family or friends in Canada.
+Its fantastic if you have family or friends in Canada.
 Make contacting them a high priority.
 Inform them of your plans to relocate to Canada, as this could be an opportunity to reconnect.
 Your approach should be relaxed because you already have a friendship with them.
 Former colleagues, classmates, or co-alumni from your home country may also be contacted.
 They would have a lot of useful knowledge and observations from their settlement experience.
-But what if you don’t have any networks?
-Don’t worry; newcomers always network outside their immediate circle.
-Look for people with the expertise, roles, and professional backgrounds that you’re interested in learning more about.
+But what if you dont have any networks? dont worry; newcomers always network outside their immediate circle.
+Look for people with the expertise, roles, and professional backgrounds that you are interested in learning more about.
 It is acceptable to reach out to strangers because networking is part of the Canadian work culture.
-Do not be afraid to speak up.
-You’ll be shocked by how happy people are to communicate with you and assist you.
+Do not be afraid to speak up. you will be shocked by how happy people are to communicate with you and assist you.
 This will be difficult at first, but once you reach your target, it will be satisfying.

 • Make a digital professional portfolio or develop the current one.